Transferring to Harford

-A transcript is considered official only if it is received by Harford Community College in the issuing institution's sealed envelope within one year of the print date.
-It can be hand-delivered as long as you have not opened the envelope.
-You should contact each institution you attended for information on how to request your official transcript to be sent to Harford Community College.
+A transcript is considered official only if it is received by Harford Community College in the issuing institution's sealed envelope within one year of the print date or it is sent electronically send offical transcripts by the issusing institution.
+It can be hand-delivered as long as the envelope is unopened.
+Each institution you have attended will have their own process for requesting that the transcripts be sent to Harford.
+Contact them directly with questions.

-Is there a point when my official transcript is considered too old?
+Is there a point when my official transcript is out of date?

 Yes.
-College policy states that an official transcript must have been printed by the issuing institution and submitted to Harford Community College within 12 months.
-If you've been holding on to a sealed transcript for longer than 12 months, you will need to request a new one.
+College policy states that an official transcript must have been printed by the issuing institution and/or submitted to Harford Community College within 12 months.
+If it has been longer, you must request a new one.

 Where should my official transcripts be mailed?